Mary Pearson Ph.D. is an assistant research scientist at the Indiana Institute's Center on Community Living and Careers.

 Dr. Pearson’s work experience has centered on transition for students with disabilities from middle and high school to post-school life.
 She taught as a special education teacher of students with higher level intervention needs and served as a teacher coach to teachers working with middle and high school students involving all types of abilities.
 She has trained new teachers at five universities, was a GED instructor at two community colleges, and has taught at a postsecondary community college program for adults with disabilities.
 She has work, volunteer, and research experience with community services, job assessment and training services, and advocacy and support agencies.
 Her research has focused on customized employment for those with higher level intervention needs, transition assessment and practices, improving inclusion during transition, and improving training for teachers of all students.

-Pearson holds a Bachelor's Degree in special education from Utah State University, a MEd in special education also from Utah State University, and a Ph.D. in special education from the University of Kansas.
+Pearson holds a Bachelor's Degree in special education from Utah State University, a MEd in special education from the University of Utah, and a Ph.D. in special education from the University of Kansas.

 - Customized Employment